 Regular stretching before a longboard session will make your muscles more flexible, thus increasing the range of motion.
 This can greatly improve the way you ride, like adding more style to your tricks.

 Stiff muscles are more likely to get sprained during extensive movements.
 So this is another major reason why you should stretch, it will help reduce the risk of injury.

 There’s a way to make your training at home more fun.
 And that is to train on a balance board.

 With balance boards not only you can stand balancing but also practice tricks and movements, and that is just some of the benefits.
 Thus training your muscle memory and maintaining skills.
 Plus 15-20 minutes actively spent on a balance board is good cardio training for you.

-To sum up, everything, if you’re really want to get better at longboarding, stay focused and consistent.
-Ride as much as you can, stay dedicated, never give up.
-Train whenever possible, seek mentoring and advice.
+To sum up, everything, if you really want to get better at longboarding, stay focused and consistent.
+Ride as much as you can, stay dedicated, and never give up.
+Train whenever possible, and seek mentoring and advice.

-In the end I’d like to share couple of videos I personally find quite helpful and inspiring:
+In the end, I’d like to share a couple of YouTube videos I personally find quite helpful and inspiring: